 This is one of those meals we could make over and over in our house….everyone loves it!

-Serving suggestions for paleo char sui pork:
+Serving suggestions for gluten free char sui pork:

 My husband and I like to serve it with a sauce that we first tasted at a local Hawaiian joint: Sriracha and mayonnaise.
 Sounds gross, but it really is good!
 Sweet red chili sauce is also good.